-I am a PhD student at the Max Planck Institute for Mathematics in the Sciences, and part of the Odycceus project.
+I am a Postdoctoral Fellow at Weizenbaum Institute in Berlin.
 I investigate which content, social groups and opinions become visible in (online) discourse, and which ones do not.
 My research has focused on theory-guided quantitative analyses and mathematical models up to now, and has included game theory, agent-based modelling, network theory, reinforcement learning, and data analysis with Python.
 I am also interested in qualitative approaches.

 Ideological differences in engagement in public debate on Twitter.
 FG, Armin Pournaki, Sven Banisch and Eckehard Olbrich.
 Plos one, 16(3), e0249241.